GenAIz/sdk/README.md

 To be able to build the project you will need to install the following tools for your platform.
 You can find more information at the links provided here:

 * [Golang](https://go.dev/doc/install) - All tools and the SDK are written in Go
-* [Gnu Make](https://www.gnu.org/software/make/manual/make.html) - Not strictly required, but all build scripts are driven through Makefiles
+* [GNU Make](https://www.gnu.org/software/make/manual/make.html) - Not strictly required, but all build scripts are driven through Makefiles
 * [Docker](https://docs.docker.com/engine/install/) - The local execution and build runtime requires a local Docker installation

 ### Building from Source